YingzeH/Multi-feature-SEIR/README.md

 The SEIR stochastic simulation.ipynb.
 Each section does the same thing as SEIR simulation.ipynb.

-The SEIR vs real.ipynb compares the infection cases from classic SEIR model, multi-feature SEIR model, and confirmed cases in Allegheny county in US (covid_confirmed_usafacts.csv).
+The SEIR vs Real.ipynb compares the infection cases from classic SEIR model, multi-feature SEIR model, and confirmed cases in Allegheny county in US (covid_confirmed_usafacts.csv).